-A study of intermediate classical ballet techniques with emphasis on developing a foundation in body alignment, vocabulary, technique, and artistry.
+A study of beginning classical ballet techniques with emphasis on developing a foundation in body alignment, vocabulary, technique, and artistry.
 (This class is designed for two semesters.)
-Prerequisites: DANP 103 or permission of department
+Prerequisite: Permission of the department.

 II.
 STUDENT LEARNING OUTCOMES FOR THIS COURSE

 As a result of successfully completing this course, the student will be able to do the following: